Monday, April 17, 2023

 The fashion for boxwood bones in garden design was reinforced among prosperous landowners across the entire western world during the seventeenth century, a time of European colonial expansion and rising mercantile wealth.
 Boxwood reached America in this era too, brought with colonists as a potent reminder of the home landscape - a tangible symbol of continuity with life there.
 Early American colonists brought slips and roots of boxwood with them to adorn their homesteads in the new land.
 Boxwood had long stood for 'home', a value it still carries today.
 In the southern colonies especially, where extensive plantation gardens were often maintained by African American slaves, boxwood readily gave novel form to new-world gardens.
 George Washington, America's first President, used boxwood extensively to frame the gardens at his Mount Vernon estate, and Thomas Jefferson in turn rooted cuttings from Washington's gardens to frame his estate at Monticello.
 From early on an American love affair with these shapely, reliable plants has ebbed and flowed repeatedly, dividing allegiance between a stiffer and more formal look and something more relaxed and informal (so likely better suited to garden-making in a previously untamed nature).
 The 1892 house by San Francisco architect

-Willis Polk standing on Russian Hill (photo above) has a foreground planting of boxwood used informally.
+Willis Polk standing on Russian Hill (photo above) has a foreground planting of boxwood that are used informally.
 The descent of Lombard Street (photo to the right) is structured by switchbacks edged in trimmed but still-flowing dwarf boxwood.

 The use of boxwood in older Victoria gardens is a more recent and far less-self-conscious matter than the stiff look of formal parterres, town settlement here only having come about in the latter half of the nineteenth century.
 From the turn of the twentieth century and with Victoria becoming a small city, boxwood have regularly been used in local shrubbery gardens, typically as front or side yard hedging that is kept with a certain coarseness of texture.
 My impressions of this versatile plant grew from noticing one such hedge crowning a low granite wall, first seen back in 1988 at the house at Fort and Linden pictured below.

-Still, I wasn't at all pleased with how this all went down, realizing later that I had missed the opportunity to take cuttings from the doomed plant.
+Still, I wasn't at all pleased with how this went down, realizing later that I had missed the opportunity to take cuttings from the doomed plant.
 I suspect I've been making up for that failure ever since!
-But in fact I was only just at the point of learning to root cuttings, so lacked the awareness to prompt the thought.
-However, once the feasibility of this process became more clear, I realized it could easily be applied to any older boxwood that happened to catch my eye.
+But in fact I was only just at the point of learning how to root cuttings, so lacked the awareness to prompt the thought.
+However, once the feasibility of the rooting process became more clear, I realized it could easily be applied to any older boxwood that happened to catch my eye.

 Some years after the mangling incident, another situation inviting relic box rescue arose and by then I was ready for the challenge.
-I happened to be working with the Provincial Capital Commission (PCC) in the mid-1990s, at the time it was overseeing restoration of St. Ann's Academy and renewal of its extensive grounds.
+I happened to be working with the Provincial Capital Commission in the mid-1990s, at the time it was overseeing restoration of St. Ann's Academy and renewal of the extensive grounds.
 St. Ann's is one of those regional institutions with a long history of mixing boxwood into its surroundings.
 Today boxwood plantings deftly extend a sense of architectural arrangement outwards from the building's vertical lines to the park-like setting pictured below, here aided and abetted by yew, holly and hydrangea (also regionally significant landscape plants).

 One day, while touring the grounds with PCC staff, I noticed a trio of shaggy older boxwood hidden in a rarely visited corner at the northwest end of the arboretum.
-Evidently these mature plants had been overlooked for some time in an overgrown shrubbery.
+Evidently these mature plants had been overlooked for some time in what was an overgrown shrubbery.
 I found them fetching, reminiscent of the deceased home boxwood, and so decided to try cloning them for our own garden.
 There was some urgency to this rescue mission, as a plan to open up a new public access to the grounds at the corner of Humboldt and Blanshard made it very unlikely these oldsters would survive the construction process (and none did).
-So with permission, I returned and took several dozen growing tips for rooting.
+So, with permission, I returned and took several dozen growing tips for rooting.
 I planted these directly into garden soil in a shady spot, kept them well-watered, and hoped for the best.
 I was excited to attempt to preserve this token of local garden history, for incorporation one day into our home garden.
 And this first try at multiplication of relic boxwood was ultimately to have beneficial consequences for design I did not remotely anticipate at the time.

 It took about a year of keeping these cuttings moist until they developed roots sufficiently strong to support new growth.
 I lifted the rooted cuttings a year later, transferring them into pots where they grew on happily for many years.
 As a result, we began playing around with potted boxwood as garden accents, increasingly using them to add visual interest or soften transitions between garden spaces.
 With adequate watering and occasional light feeding, younger boxwood tolerate pot culture in our climate extremely well.